osbuild/osbuild-composer/CONTRIBUTING.md

 don't have any client for the RCM API, so the only option there is a plain `curl`.

-When developing the code, use `go` executable to build, run, and test you code [1]:
+When developing the code, use `go` executable to generate, build, run, and test you code [1], alternatively you can use the script `tools/prepare-source.sh`:

 ```
 $ go test ./...
 $ go build ./...
+$ go generate ./...
 $ go run ./cmd/osbuild-pipeline/
 ```